Understanding Data Privacy Fundamentals in the Modern World

 Data protection is the set of activities and regulations/laws that work to ensure that sensitive data is identified to be handled as “private”, available for use by authorized people and processes, and that the applied protection meets applicable regulations and laws.

-Data security is the development of standards, safeguards and measures taken to prevent any third party from unauthorized access to data, or from any intentional or unintentional alteration, deletion, or disclosure of data.
-It focuses guarding data from malicious or accidental attacks and prevents the exploitation of data.
+Data security is the development of standards, safeguards, and measures taken to prevent any third party from unauthorized access to data, or from any intentional or unintentional alteration, deletion, or disclosure of data.
+It focuses on guarding data from malicious or accidental attacks and prevents the exploitation of data.
 Most data security protocols are technical, but some are human-based procedures.

 Data privacy concepts, data protection activities, laws, and regulations, and data security technologies and procedures combine to allow organizations to operate with confidence that their critical, sensitive, and personal data will not be compromised.